Creating a Notebook Session

 7. (Optional) Enter a description.

-8. (Optional) Change the Compute shape by clicking Change shape.
+8. (Optional) Change the Compute shape by selecting Change shape.
 Then, follow these steps in the Select compute panel.

 1. Select an instance type.